 PI North America is governed by a Board of Directors that advises the organization and helps shape long-term strategy.

-Rich Carpenter is the Product General Manager for GE’s Automation and Controls product platforms.
+Rich Carpenter is the GM Product Management for Emerson Machine Automation SOlutions product platforms.
 The business is headquartered in Charlottesville Virginia with worldwide distribution and deployment capability for their control system, operator interface, industrial PC, and new Field Agent Industrial Internet products.
-The control system products include the Innovative PacSystems products as well as the robust, high performance Mark VIe product lines used throughout GE in their large equipment and plant controls for Power Generation and Oil and Gas businesses.
+The control system products include the innovative PACSystems products as well as the robust, high performance Mark VIe product lines used throughout Power Generation and Oil and Gas industries.

 Prior to this position Rich was Chief of Product Strategy for GE Intelligent Platforms Software and Services business.
 He led GE IP’s overall Portfolio plan, the technology strategy, and the initiative to converge software and controls across GE.
 He worked extensively with the new GE Digital division to establish the requirements for APM and GE’s Brilliant Manufacturing software.